yoonsery/React_TodoList/README.md

 ### Note

 When I added editing feature I struggled with it.
-Because when I deleted the whole text from the input text area to rewrite, it was removed automatically from the todo list.
+Because when I deleted the whole text from the input text area to rewrite, it was removed from the todo list automatically.
 So I add `onBlur` event to textRef.
 The todo list item is removed from the list only when the focus is out and the input area is empty

 ## Setup